Pino Porzio: Coaching

-Pino Porzio confirms his talent as a coach, winning the championship in 2003-2004 and the European Cup in 2004–2005 with the 'Posillipo Team' before switching to Pro Recco in 2005, where he won 7 Italian Championships, 4 Champions League, 6 Italy cups, 3 European Super Cups and 1 Adriatic League.
-June 6, 2012 he resigned as manager of the recchelina team.
+Pino Porzio confirms his talent as a coach, winning the championship in 2003-2004 and the European Cup in 2004–2005 with the 'Posillipo Team' before switching to Pro Recco in 2005, where he won 7 Italian Championships, 4 Champions League, 6 Italy Cups, 3 European Super Cups and 1 Adriatic League.
+On 6 June 2012, he resigned as manager of the recchelina team.

 "Giuseppe Porzio wins everything, absolutely everything.'s Victory is a gift of nature.
 A matter of DNA.
 Pacato and thoughtful, Pino Porzio is born coach.
 Takes from all: De Crescenzo, Dennerlein, Rudic."
 From teachers Marsili Mino and Mino Cacace."

-"Study Basketball, Rugby provides you with interesting ideas. << The water polo moves into his shell.
-Unique & inimitable >>.
-Pino Porzio left Posillipo as champion of Europe and goes to coach Recco.
-Pineo Porzio ruler and dictator in Recco, the world capital of water polo.

 He is currently coaching under a temporary contract with Water Polo Canada (January–April 2016).

 Record

-Pino Porzio won, both as a player and as a coach, 43 titles including: Olympics, World Cup, European Championships, World Championships, 2 Mediterranean Games, 7 Champions League, 3 European Super Cup, Adriatic League 1, 2 Comen Cup, 16 League titles, 7 Italian Championships.
+Pino Porzio won, both as a player and as a coach, 43 titles, including: Olympics, World Cup, European Championships, World Championships, 2 Mediterranean Games, 7 Champions League, 3 European Super Cup, Adriatic League 1, 2 Comen Cup, 16 League titles, 7 Italian Championships.